-Furthermore, when a firm is still soliciting feedback from different interviewers, and possibly meeting with other candidates, it may not show its hand to the recruiter, no matter how close the relationship is.
-It may simply not know enough yet to take a position.
-If it is a definite "no," it will usually say so.
+Furthermore, when a firm is still soliciting feedback from different interviewers, and possibly meeting with other candidates, they may not show their hand to the recruiter, no matter how close the relationship is.
+They may simply not know enough yet to take a position.
+If it is a definite 'no,' they will usually say so.
 But there are others who are maybes, and this is where the wait and the lack of information can get very frustrating very quickly.
 What to do?